 Saha donates the capital equipment needed to start each businesses, but does not provide any financial support after the business is open.
 This initial donations helps to keep the cost of running the business low-enough that the entrepreneurs can charge their community, where most people live on less than $2/day, affordable prices for their services.
 Each business is completely owned and operated by the women entrepreneurs and are financially sustainable.

 Saha will not implement a new businesses unless we have raised the funds for 10 years of monitoring and evaluation.
 Even including this cost, our water businesses are a fraction of the cost of drilling a well or borehore.
 Our team visits about 21 communities each day to check-in with the women entrepreneurs, offer businesses advice and long-term training.
-We believe that our commitment to monitoring, combined with our use of simple and locally available technology, has been the key to our 100% sustainability rate.
+We believe that our commitment to monitoring, combined with our use of simple and locally available technology, has been the key to our long-term success in our partner communities.